JamieWilson2000/MS1TonightIFancy/README.md

     -   The Landing Page:
         - The five cards each take the user to the selected meal option.
         - The five ingredient options also take the user to the meal option for that ingredient.
+        - The 'Get in Touch' option to navigate the user to the contact form.
         - There are three social link icons in the footer, each take the user to the relevant social media site opening in a new page.

     - The Mobile Landing Page:
         - In place of the card menu preview, there is now a dropdown menu featuring the 5 meal option and again, each option will take the user to the relevant page.
-        - The five ingredient options are still in place as are the social links in the footer.
+        - The five ingredient options are still in place as is the contact form link and the social links in the footer.

     - The Recipe Pages:
         - The "Tonight I Fancy.." title in the top banner will take the user back to the home page.
-        - The video is playable within it's own place.
+        - The video is playable within it's own frame.
         - The name of the recipe supplier when selected will take the user to their own website in a new tab.
         - The name of the tutorial supplier when selected will take the user to their own website in a new tab.
         - The four remaining ingredient options after the recipe will take the user to the relevant page.